Aarception/Mo-information-security-portfolio/README.md

 That is the greatest consideration under the circumstance.
 The choice ultimately belongs to you.

 I will finally offer this as a token of trust.
 I understand the threat is not the certificate.
 The threat is Search primarily and Gemini secondarily.
 Do you know how I know?
 Because those were the 1st and 2nd places I came across Career Certificates.
 I have understood the full scale of liabilities since March.
 I never disclosed it, because I understood the disproportionate scale of that knowledge.
-Imagine that I have known the impact for Search and I have protected the ability to mitigate that risk and I have been treated like an adversary.
+Imagine that I have known the impact for Search and having protected the ability to mitigate that risk, I have been treated like an adversary.
 Liability consequentialism is a liability.

 ---